-- Stages 2-4: Companies often spend two to three years in each of these stages.
-Once it enters stage 2 (usability recognized, but derived from the design team's own opinions), a company typically takes about seven years to reach stage 5 (forming a usability group with a usability manager).
+- Stages 2-4: Companies often spend 2 to 3 years in each of these stages.
+Once it enters stage 2 (user experience recognized, but derived from the design team's own opinions), a company typically takes about seven years to reach stage 5 (forming a UX group with a UX manager).

 - Stages 5-7: Progress in maturity is considerably slower at the higher levels.
-A company will often spend six to seven years each in stages 5 and 6, thus requiring about thirteen years to move from stage 5 to stage 7.
+A company will often spend 6 to 7 years each in stages 5 and 6, thus requiring about 13 years to move from stage 5 to stage 7.

 - Stage 8: Few companies have reached this highest level of usability maturity, so it's premature to estimate how long it takes to move from stage 7 to stage 8.
-In most cases, it's probably twenty years.
+In most cases, it's 20 years.

-In summary, it takes about twenty years to move from stage 2 (extremely immature usability) to stage 7 (very mature usability).
-Companies probably need another twenty years to reach the last stage.
+In summary, it takes about 20 years to move from stage 2 (extremely immature approach to user experience) to stage 7 (very mature UX).
+Companies probably need another 20 years to reach the last stage.